“Panic in Detroit, I asked for an autograph. He wanted to stay home, I wish someone would phone.”

 In a small bowl, mix the chili powder, paprika, cumin, oregano, salt, and pepper.

 In a saucepan over medium heat, heat olive oil.
 Whisk in the flour to make a quick roux.
-Cook it, stirring frequently, until it turns amber, about 3-5 minutes.
+Cook it, stirring frequently, until it smells nutty, about 3-4 minutes.
 Then whisk in the vegetable stock, tomato paste, vinegar, and hot sauce.
-Simmer 2 minutes then set aside, off heat, while assembling the seitan and vegetables.
+Simmer it on low while assembling the seitan and vegetables.

 Heat 2 tablespoons of olive oil in a skillet over medium heat.
 Add the onion, garlic, and red bell pepper and cook for 5 minutes.
-Push everything aside and add the spices and cook in contact with the bottom of the pan for 2 minutes, stirring so the spices don’t stick to the bottom.
+Push everything aside and add the spices and cook in contact with the bottom of the pan for 1 minute, stirring so the spices don’t stick to the bottom.
 Then mix in with the shredded seitan and cook until the seitan is lightly browned.
-Add the roux sauce and stir thoroughly.
-Simmer for at least 15 minutes, but an hour is better.
+Add the roux sauce and 1 cup of water and stir thoroughly.
+Cover and simmer for at least 15 minutes, but an hour is better.